gotcp/epoll/README.md

 	ep.SetTimeout(int(5 * time.Second))

-	ep.OnReceive = OnReceive // must have
-	ep.OnAccept = OnAccept   // optional
+	// one of OnReceive or OnAccept1, it depends on the use of Start or Start1 ep.OnReceive = OnReceive // must have, when using Start ep.OnAccept = OnAccept   // optional
 	ep.OnClose = OnClose     // optional
 	ep.OnError = OnError     // optional
+	// ep.OnAccept1 = OnAccept1 // must have, when using Start1

+	// use pure EPOLL
 	ep.Start("127.0.0.1", 8001)

+	// use net.Listen
+	// ep.Start1("127.0.0.1", 8001)
 }
 ```